mb21/qua-kit/libs/hs/luci-connect/README.md

+# luci-connect

+Luci-connect is a Haskell library for services and clients of [Luci middleware](https://bitbucket.org/treyerl/luci2).
+Please, use `haddock` to generate and explore documentation.

+To create a simple service look at `runReallySimpleLuciClient` or `runSimpleLuciClient` in `Luci.Connect` module.
+These functions provide an interface to write Luci service performing with formatted logging, arbitrary `IO` actions, and its own state throughout execution.

+## Executables

+### luci-test

+Luci-test is a command-line tool serving as a client or a server for sending Luci binary messages.
+Run `stack install --flag luci-connect:luci-test` and then `luci-test` to see command-line options.
+Use it to test another implementation of Luci protocol.

+### adding-numbers-service

+Adding-numbers-service is a simple example service that adds two numbers and returns result.
+Run `stack install --flag luci-connect:examples` and then `adding-numbers-service` to register it in Luci.
+This service is useful for checking if Luci is functional and also can be used as a service template.

-## TCP
+## Luci reference

+### Luci as a TCP server

 Luci is primarily intended to connect machines in a LAN. {...}
 Luci works as a TCP server, and all remote services and clients are TCP clients.
 In the beginning, a service registers itself in Luci, and then Luci sends run requests to the service from time to time.

-## JSON
+### Luci JSON status

 Luci's communication protocol is JSON based.
 It's designed for asynchronous execution of remote procedures (services).
 Unlike in RPC protocol, client requests don't include an ID.
-IDs (callIDs) are globally created by Luci and sent back as the first answer to any request as {'newCallID':1}.
+IDs (callIDs) are globally created by Luci and sent back as the first answer to any request as `{'newCallID':1}`.
-A client can ask for execution of a service by sending a request like {'run': 'ServiceA'}.
+A client can ask for execution of a service by sending a request like `{'run': 'ServiceA'}`.
-The first answer to every request is {'newCallID':x}.
+The first Luci answer to every request is `{'newCallID':x}`.
 The second answer is one or many progress notifications that refer to the callID.
 It might indicate the progress with a number (integer) between 0 and 100 and contain intermediate results.
 The last answer is the final result also referring to callID.